 When you want the best TV for sports, there are several things to consider.
-First, with the big game around the corner, now is an excellent time to upgrade your home audio setup and your TV, because the NHL & NBA Playoffs are about to start.
+First, with the big game around the corner, now is an excellent time to upgrade your home audio setup and your TV.
 Second, you need to find the right TV when you upgrade.
 Fortunately, there are some great TVs available today that provide an awesome sports viewing experience.
 You’ll want the best possible picture so you can feel like you’re there with all the action, and so you don’t miss anything important if you can’t actually be at the game.

-What is Refresh Rate and Why is it Important?
+What is Refresh Rate and is it Important?

 That sounds fast, but it’s important to note that there are TVs that can provide you with 120Hz or higher.
 The problem with only looking at refresh rate is that most basic cable providers aren’t providing that output to your TV at a 120Hz rate.
 In that case, your TV will match what the source is offering, which is generally 60Hz.
 The two exceptions to this are gaming, and watching movies that have a 24FPS rate on Netflix or other streaming services.
 For both of those situations, a 120Hz TV will have a noticeable improvement over a 60Hz TV.
 As this post is primarily about sports though, refresh rate shouldn’t be a primary factor in your decision.

-So that means your 120Hz TV is still showing you a 60Hz picture because of where the signal is coming from, and you aren’t getting any actual benefit from solely buying a higher priced TV due to a higher refresh rate.
-For the best viewing experience, the picture quality should be sharp and vivid, with clear images and limited motion blur.
-Look at upgrading to 4K or HDR along with an improvement in refresh rate for the next experience.
-You don’t want to watch the Playoffs on an old TV that’s not going to give you the kind of experience you’re hoping for, because even if your team wins, the experience could still be disappointing when the picture and sound quality make you feel too far removed from the action.
+To recap, generally your 120Hz TV is still showing you a 60Hz picture because of where the signal is coming from, and you aren’t getting any actual benefit from solely buying a higher priced TV due to a higher refresh rate.
+That being said, you don’t want to watch the game on an old TV that’s not going to give you the kind of experience you’re hoping for, because even if your team wins, the experience could still be disappointing when the picture and sound quality make you feel too far removed from the action.

 With the highest level of technology today it will be a while before you need to upgrade again, but keep in mind that a refresh rate above 60Hz isn’t really going to give you a benefit in most cases.
 Buy the TV that you like, and that gives you a good quality experience for the price.
-Then you can enjoy more than just the playoffs and can appreciate watching sports and other programming all year long.
+Then you can enjoy more than just football and can appreciate watching sports and other programming all year long.
 It’s a great way to see everything that matters to you on a TV that’s going to perform the way you want, need, and expect.
 With everything the TVs of today have to offer, why would you hold off on the kind of quality sports watching experience you know is out there?
 The following are great options that we recommend.